Rules and Regulations

 Red Flags

-To allow for scheduled maintenance and rest after inclement weather, the Conservancy uses a red flag system to alert the public of closures.
-If you see a red flag on a lawn or ballfield, that area is closed.
+To allow for scheduled maintenance and rest after wet weather, the Conservancy uses a red flag system to signal closures.
+If you see a red flag on a lawn or ballfield, that area is closed to the public.

 Smoking

-Smoking is not permitted in Central Park.
-This includes the use of electronic cigarettes.
+Smoking is not permitted in Central Park, including electronic cigarettes.
 See all smoking rules from NYC Parks.

 Streetlights